sinermedia/prestashop-vagrant/README.md

 Go to http://192.168.22.10/prestashop and follow the installation steps.

 **Create more than one virtual Machine**
-If you want create more than one Virtual Machine, you must change the <code>server_ip</code> <code>hostname</code> on the VagrantFile with differents values from another VM created.
-If you don't change this values, you will overwrite your VM.
+If you want create more than one Virtual Machine, you must change the <code>server_ip</code> and <code>hostname</code> values on the VagrantFile of your new installation with differents values than another VM created in your system.
+If you don't change this values, you will overwrite your created VM.

 ## Database connection
 **Database name:** prestashop